Philips CPAP Machine Recall LAWYER

 Using a CPAP (Continuous Positive Airway Pressure) or BiPAP machine is one of the most effective ways to alleviate sleep apnea, a condition that can lead to serious health problems if left untreated.
 However, concerns over potential health risks from foam degradation and possible chemical exposure caused Philips Respironics to recall millions of assisted breathing devices.
 This massive recall has prompted numerous lawsuits on behalf of individuals experiencing medical problems as a result of these products.

 If your health is suffering from using a Philips CPAP machine or other assisted breathing device, you may be entitled to substantial compensation.
 We can help you get answers and help.

 That’s why you should contact us immediately to connect with a member of our highly regarded legal team.
-We are ready to help you win the compensation you and your family deserve.
+We are Michigan's most experienced personal injury law firm with over 600 years of combined legal experience.

 Get The Bernstein Advantage® today.

 What Are Assisted Breathing Devices and How Are They Used?

 Three main categories of mechanical ventilation devices are typically used to treat sleep apnea and other breathing disorders:

 A CPAP (continuous positive airway pressure) machine is most commonly used to treat sleep apnea.
 The device keeps the airway open by providing a continuous flow of oxygen into the nose and mouth through a mask connected to the machine via a tube.
 The device must be reset to change the air pressure level.